ibexa/documentation-user/docs/getting_started/get_started.md

 To edit your avatar, in the **Image** area, click **Upload file** or drag and drop your photo.
 If necessary, you can [edit the photo with the Image Editor](edit_images.md).
-After you finish, the avatar is uploaded and is visible in the Back Office.
+After you finish, the avatar is uploaded and is visible in the back office.

 ![Edit avatar](img/user_profile_avatar.png "Edit avatar")